danielschuster-muc/react-food-order-app/README.md

 REACT_APP_FIREBASE_URL=https://DATABASE_NAME.firebaseio.com
 ```

-4. Import the following json file for some sample data in your db
+4. Import the following json file into your db for some sample meals

 ```json
 {